cblopez/mvcphpgenerator/README.md

 - Attributes and actions from an entity MUST be under that entity and before the next one, if you don't want to experiment some weird behavour.
 - Attributes MUST start with '+' sign
 - Actions MUST start with '\*' sign
-- NO blanck lines are permitted.
+- NO blank lines are permitted.
 - Any type of tab (\t) will be omitted.

 ### Example (input file)